azerion/phaser-nineslice/.github/ISSUE_TEMPLATE.md

 * An error in the example
 * A problem with my own code

 API errors must include example code showing what happens, and why you don't believe this is the expected behavior.
+Also mention the Phaser version you're using for your project.
 Issues posted without code take _far_ longer to get resolved, _if ever_.